dead-claudia/github-limits/README.md

 #### Issue description

 - Min length: 1 character
-- Max length: 65536 characters
+- Max length: 65536 codepoints

 *The first verified by creating an issue with a very long description and confirmed with an error message.*